restinthemiddle/restinthemiddle/README.md

 ### Helm Chart for Kubernetes

 There is a Helm Chart for Restinthemiddle at [https://github.com/restinthemiddle/helm](https://github.com/restinthemiddle/helm).
-You may want to add the restinthemiddle Helm repository:
+You may want to add the Restinthemiddle Helm repository:

 ```shell
 helm repo add restinthemiddle https://restinthemiddle.github.io/helm